Manteca Truck Accident Lawyer

 - Extremity trauma, including broken legs, shattered knees, and fractured arms

 I’m Ed Smith, a Manteca trucking accident lawyer.
-If you or your loved one has been seriously injured or tragically lost their life in an accident with a large commercial truck, please give me a call right away at (209) 227-1931 for free, friendly advice.
-Or, toll free at (800) 404-5400.
+If you have been seriously injured or your loved one has tragically lost their lives in an accident with a large commercial truck, please give our injury lawyers a call right away at (209) 227-1931 or (800) 404-5400 for free, friendly advice.

 Español hablado aquí por accidentes de camiones.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 6.2.21]